jonthorell/encyclopedia-galactica/README.md

     }

     might look odd.
 Why not just use a class instead?
 At first I used the idea to see that I got the style to apply exactly where I wanted it to.
 Then I thought: why not keep it like that in case I want to style the different parts differently?
 I ended up not doing that, but the flexibility is there.
+9. The theming for the hamburger-menu looked wrong when page has more info than the test-page.
+Removed the background-image to rectify.